Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport is rated as good, with residents typically residing 394 meters away from the nearest stop.
-On average, service frequency stands at 29 trips per day across all routes, which amounts to approximately 41 weekly trips per individual stop.
+Service frequency averages 29 trips per day across all routes, equating to approximately 41 weekly trips per individual stop.

 Frequently Asked Questions - Transport